dylanebert/VibeGame/src/plugins/tweening/context.md

 # Tweening Plugin

 <!-- LLM:OVERVIEW -->
 Animates component properties with easing functions.
 Tweens are one-shot animations that destroy on completion.
 Sequences are reusable animation definitions that can be played, stopped, and reset.
+Shakers provide additive presentation modifiers without changing base values.
 Kinematic velocity bodies use velocity-based tweening for smooth physics-correct movement.
 <!-- /LLM:OVERVIEW -->

 ## Layout